MasterDuk/Masterduk/README.md

-# Hi, I'm Roman 👋
+# Hi, I'm Alexey 👋
-Senior Software Engineer with more than 5 years of commertial experience.
-I have excellent knowledge in backend development on Java.
+Junior Software Engineer with more than 5 years of commertial experience.
+I have knowledge in backend development on Python.
 In general worked with monolitic, microservice and serverless arthitectures.
 Big part of my acitities is open-source.

 <p align='center'>